You want to split your result HTML into different files, all correctly linked.

 A consecutive number.
 Each chunked component gets a number.
 For example,

-the first chapter has ch01
+the first chapter has ch01, the second

-, and so on.
+chapter ch02, and so on.

 Additional sub components.
 If components has subcomponents like sections, the